adrianboth/gberry/doc/GBerryMessages.rst

 command=CloseChannel
- - Informs to recipient that channel is about to be closed.
+ - Informs to recipient that channel is about to be closed

+!!ping
+!!pingreply

+General
+ * 'command'
+ * 'result' for replies

+?? would there be a way to formally define messages
+  -> generating documentation
+  -> !!
+I could even generate read/write classes
+    * and validation

+application -> comms
+ * DownloadApplication
+    * 'application_id'
+    -> DownloadApplicationReply
+	* 'result' = OK|Failure
+	* 'application_id'
+	* 'error_code'
+	* 'error_string'

+command=